liberland/Constitution/Liberland-constitution.md

   * **§III.7(12)** to appoint and impeach the Chancellor and/or Members of the Cabinet.
 * **§III.8.** The Assembly shall elect the Chancellor of the Free Republic of Liberland, who shall form the Cabinet of the Free Republic of Liberland, with a simple majority vote of the overall number of Assembly Representatives.
   * **§III.8(1)** Should no Chancellor be elected for more than thirty days, the General Election shall be held within ninety days.
-  * **§III.8(2)** The Assembly shall have the power to impeach the Chancellor by passing the Constructive Motion of No Confidence with a simple majority vote of the overall number of Assembly Representatives provided there is a majority for a prospective successor.
+  * **§III.8(2)** The Assembly shall have the power to impeach the Chancellor along with the Cabinet by passing the Constructive Motion of No Confidence with a simple majority vote of the overall number of Assembly Representatives provided there is a majority for a prospective successor.
   * **§III.8(3)** On the first meeting after the General Election, the Chancellor along with the Cabinet shall request the Assembly to vote on the Motion of Confidence.
   * **§III.8(4)** Should the Assembly fail to pass the Motion of Confidence with a simple majority vote of the overall number of Assembly Representatives, the Chancellor along with the Cabinet shall resign.
 * **§III.9.** One-fourth of the overall number of Assembly Representatives shall have the right to propose a resolution instituting the Assembly Committee.